syncfusion-content/uwp-docs/uwp/Docking/Tabbed-Window.md

 ## TabbedWindow Customization

-`DockWindow` have an internal `DockTabControl` for Tabbed Windows in `SfDockingManager` and its `DockTabItem` Background and Foreground can be customized.
+`DockWindow` have an internal `DockTabControl` for Tabbed Windows in `UWP Docking Control` and its `DockTabItem` Background and Foreground can be customized.
 The following table lists the details of the customization properties in DockTabControl.

 ### Customization Properties